 Tromsø and other destinations in northern Norway are hot spots for Northern Lights tours.
 But you can up your chances of a successful viewing if you head further north still, to the town of Alta in the county of Finnmark, which is right under the auroral oval.
 The first modern studies of the Northern Lights phenomenon played out here in the late 19th century in an observatory atop Mount Haldde, southwest of Alta, which now operates as an unmanned hikers’ cabin.
 The months of September and October in Alta actually see as much polar light activity as the darker months of February and March—and sometimes even more.

 While Alta’s most popular winter activity is dog-sledding—the Finnmarksløpet, Europe’s longest dog-sled race, is staged here every year—you can bond with the pups in a different way during the autumn aurora months.
 At Trasti & Trine, a dog-sledding center near the Alta River, while away the hours until darkness falls by hiking with the dogs.
-Consider a cooking class here, too, to learn about Norwegian fare with chef Johnny Trasti, who incorporates local game, such as ptarmigan and elk, as well as fall’s foraged forest berries and mushrooms into the menu.
+Consider a cooking class here, too, to learn about Norwegian fare with the chef, who incorporates local game, such as ptarmigan and elk, as well as fall’s foraged forest berries and mushrooms into the menu.

 Arctic Sweden lacks the dramatic fjords and towering mountain peaks of neighboring Norway but is nonetheless a place of austere and profound beauty.
 Places like Kiruna (home to the original Icehotel) and nearby Abisko National Park are squarely on the radar of Northern Lights devotees.
 They arrive in droves in the winter months—you may meet some that hail from as far away as India and China—lured by Instagram images of the Icehotel’s gorgeous block facade lit by the aurora borealis.
-In autumn, however, the experience comes free of the crowds jostling into position for the perfect aurora selfie.
+In autumn, however, the experience comes free of the crowds jostling into position for the perfect aurora photo.
 By late August, the sun sets around 8:30 p.m. in Kiruna, leaving plenty of hours of darkness for aurora viewing.
 The Icehotel gets built anew every November using ice from the Torne River, but you can sleep year-round in the artfully carved ice rooms of Icehotel 365—a permanent, climate-controlled structure complete with an ice bar serving champagne.
 Warm cabins are also available.

 While not as far north as the aforementioned locales, Iceland remains a popular place for chasing the Northern Lights.
 The fall shoulder season of September and October is prime time to visit this destination that’s become burdened by overtourism in summer and winter.
 Improve your chances of seeing the aurora at its brightest and ditch the lights of Reykjavík for a more remote locale.
 About a two-hour drive east of Keflavik International Airport, Hotel Rangá in the town of Hella is set in the inky countryside near Iceland’s south coast.
 The hotel has an onsite observatory with a roll-back roof and two powerful telescopes for guest use.
 Astronomy experts are sometimes on hand to guide you through the stargazing and, hopefully, the aurora show, too.
-The hotel will run an Age of Aurora package for four-night stays starting October 1, but September is also fair game for tuning in to the heavens.